 That range is a blanket and a throw, both hand-woven to order on looms from the 1890s, using Stansborough wool in its signature greys, with a yellow stripe.
 “The pale grey and the dark grey stripe is 100 per cent natural.
 And the gold is eco-dyed [coloured with plant-based dyes],” says McFadden.
 “We could have done all the greys but we wanted to introduce a colour for a brighter, more positive outlook.”
 Fifty dollars from every sale will go to one of the two charities.

-The brushed-wool blanket ($495) is 2.4 metres x 2 metres (big enough for a king-size bed).
+The brushed-wool blanket ($550) is big enough for a king-size bed.
 The throw ($355) is 1.4 metres x 1.8 metres and made with a lighter-weight yarn.
 McFadden says it’s good for the couch or to wear as a shawl.
 Some have been wearing it as an oversized scarf.

 “The blanket is super fluffy and airy,” says McFadden (nothing like heavy boiled-wool blankets).
 “They’re light and the brushed wool it’s made from is one of Stansborough’s most popular types.”
 The throw is light but warm and just as soft.

-An Australian Institute of Criminology survey published on July 13 shows more than 50 per cent of the women surveyed had experienced more frequent and more severe abuse in the home since the beginning of the pandemic.
+An Australian Institute of Criminology survey, published in 2020, shows more than 50 per cent of the women surveyed had experienced more frequent and more severe abuse in the home since the beginning of the pandemic.
 And “two-thirds of women who had experienced physical or sexual violence by a current or former cohabiting partner since the start of the Covid-19 pandemic said the violence had started or escalated” in that time.
 Almost one in 10 Australian women in a relationship have experienced domestic violence during the coronavirus crisis.

 This is reflected in the numbers of people seeking help.